LeonisX/yoda-stories-translation-tool/documents/italy.md

 [![](images/cover/thumb/yoda-stories-x-wing-italy-box-front.jpg)](images/cover/yoda-stories-x-wing-italy-box-front.jpg)

-Последние два сборника в списке были выпущены первыми, до мая 1998 года.
-Видимо, этим и объясняется их хоть какая-то известность.

-Белая книжка-коробка сборника раскрывалась дважды, демонстрируя сначала обложку с документацией, а потом сами диски.

-Образ диска, выпущенного в 1997 году пока не найден. Известно лишь, что у него аскетичное оформление.
-Поэтому давайте рассмотрим игру из сборника.

-Диск:
+The last two compilations on the list were the first to be released, until May 1998.
+Apparently, this explains their at least some fame.

+The white book-box of the collection was opened twice, showing first the cover with documentation, and then the discs themselves.

+The disk image that was released in 1997 has not yet been found.
+It is only known that it has an ascetic design.
+So let's look at the game from the collection.

+Disk:

-* Дата записи: `11.03.1998 18:31:33`
+* Recording date: `11.03.1998 18:31:33`
 * Volume Space Size (LBA): `332032`
 * Volume Identifier: `Yoda+SWSE`
 * Mastering code: `DADC AUSTRIA A0100241137-0303 13 IFPI L553`

-Содержимое диска:
+Disc content:

 * `Star Wars: Yoda Stories (Italy)`
 * `Star Wars: Making Magic (Italy) (FA1.15 от 03.09.1996)`
 * `Star Wars: Rebel Assault II Demo (Italy) (DX1.14 от 30.01.1997)`
 * `Star Wars: Screen Entertainment (Rev 1)`
-* Тематические курсоры, иконки, обои и звуковые эффекты для Windows.
-* Два мануала в `PDF` формате. По-идее, они же отпечатаны на бумаге.
+* Themed cursors, icons, wallpapers and sound effects for Windows.
+* Two manuals in `PDF` format.
+In theory, they are printed on a paper.

-`Star Wars: Making Magic` на этом диске аналогичен другим Европейским версиям.
+`Star Wars: Making Magic` on this disc is similar to other European versions.
-Интерфейс полностью переведён, уникальная ссылка на сайт регистрации и на домашний сайт.
-Версия демки игры `Rebel Assault II` так же переведена на Итальянский язык.
+The interface is completely translated, there is a unique link to the registration site and to the home site.
+The demo version of the game `Rebel Assault II` is also translated into Italian.

-`Star Wars: Screen Entertainment` - набор хранителей экрана по кинофильму "Новая надежда", созданный `Presage Software Development` и опубликованный `LucasArts Entertainment Company` летом 1994 года для Windows 3.0.
+`Star Wars: Screen Entertainment` - a set of screen savers based on the movie "A New Hope", created by `Presage Software Development` and published by `LucasArts Entertainment Company` in the summer of 1994 for Windows 3.0.
-Помимо чисто визуальных скринсейверов, в комплекте имеются хранители экрана, содержащие справочные сведения по персонажам и транспортным средствам "Звёздных войн".
-Смотрятся весьма достойно даже по меркам 21-го века.

-Хранители экрана сделаны в формате, отличном от формата, принятого в Windows (scr), так что, отдельно их использовать не получится, нужен полный дистрибутив.

-На этом сборнике - англоязычное переиздание `Screen Entertainment`, лучше приспособленное под более современные системы (Windows 95).
-В частности, обновлена библиотека `Win-G` (предшественник Direct X).

-Так же изменены следующие хранители экрана:
+In addition to purely visual screensavers, the kit includes screensavers, containing background information on the characters and vehicles from Star Wars.
+They look very dignified even by the standards of the 21st century.

+Screen savers are in a different format than Windows (`scr`), so it's not enough just to copy them to the Windows system folder.
+They are launched by the `intermis.exe` utility, which is supplied with the `Star Wars: Screen Entertainment` package.

+On this compilation is an English-language rerelease of `Screen Entertainment`, better adapted to more modern systems (Windows 95).
+In particular, the `Win-G` library (predecessor of Direct X) has been updated.

+The following screensavers have also been changed:

 * `Cantina`
 * `Character Biographies`